Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Maximizing the Transmission Rate

+Fig.~\ref{fig:CapavsSNR} compares capacities as a function of SNR for an Hann FDSS window with $\beta=-11$ dB.
+The channel model is TDL-C(300ns) with $\Nsc = 96$.
+Both FDSS or FDSS-SE incur a capacity loss relative to plain DFT-s-OFDM that increases with SNR.
+At a spectral efficiency of 1 bpcu, the corresponding SNR losses relative to plain DFT-s-OFDM are 1, 1.4, and 1.8 dB for the rate-optimized FDSS-SE with MRC-MMSE receiver~\cite{Nokia21}, FDSS without SE, and FDSS-SE with basic receiver (see Rem.~\ref{RemBasicRx}), respectively.

-Fig.~\ref{fig:CapavsSNR} shows the maximum achievable rate of FDSS-SE when using $\NeCapa$, compared to FDSS without SE, as a function of FDSS shaping.
-The channel is TDL-C (300 ns) with $\Nsc = 96$.
+Fig.~\ref{fig:CapavsShaping} shows the maximum achievable rate of FDSS-SE when using $\NeCapa$, compared to FDSS without SE, as a function of FDSS shaping.
 Both FDSS window types are considered, and plain DFT-s-OFDM corresponds to an FDSS with 0dB attenuation.

 For low data rate operating at low SNR, FDSS attenuation has little impact on the maximum achievable rate, and the SE size also has minimal impact.
 For higher rates operating at higher SNR, the effect of FDSS shaping and SE size becomes more pronounced.
 At 5dB SNR, the spectral efficiency loss from FDSS Hann windowing with $-14$dB power ripple attenuation, compared to plain DFT-s-OFDM without FDSS attenuation, is of $26\%$; however by using FDSS-SE with $\NeCapa$ for the same window, this loss can be reduced to $19\%$.
 The Kaiser windows outperforms the Hann window for strong shaping, which is becoming non-negligeable, especially in the higher-SNR regime.
 At 5dB SNR, the spectral efficiency loss for the Kaiser window with similar $-14$dB power attenuation is of $19\%$, which can be further reduced to $13\%$ with optimized SE size $\NeCapa$.